crittermike/personal-blog/src/pages/ramblings/drushful-thinking.md

 But why?
 Well for one, before you know it, you'll be spending  much less time waiting on page loads.
 But secondly, Drush lends itself to automation, and thinking in terms of Drush naturally leads you to think in terms of automating and scripting things, which is a great place to be.

 Practice some Drushful Thinking!
 And let me know any of your favorite Drush tips and tricks in the comments.
-Check out [drushcommands.com](http://www.drushcommands.com/) for some more inspiration."
+Check out [drushcommands.com](http://www.drushcommands.com/) for some more inspiration.